 - ½ Onion Diced

 - Preheat your oven to 350 F.

-- Thinly slice the potatoes about ¼ inch or thinner, dice your onion, and mince your garlic.
+- Thinly slice the potatoes about ¼ inch or thinner depending on your liking, dice your onion, and mince your garlic.
 Heat a generous amount of olive oil in your large skillet.
-Rinse your potatoes in cold water and add them to your skillet to start cooking on medium high heat.
+Rinse your potatoes in cold water, pat dry, and add them to your skillet to start cooking on medium high heat.
 Season with salt, pepper and paprika to taste.

 - Let the potatoes cook for 10 minutes then add your onion, stir and let cook for 5 minutes.
 Add your minced garlic and let cook for an additional 5 minutes.
 While you are waiting for these ingredients to cook, heat an olive oil coated cast iron skillet over medium heat and beat your eggs in a large mixing bowl.

 - Add half the beaten eggs to coat the bottom of the cast iron skillet and then add potatoes, onion, and garlic into the eggs in even layers.
-Add the remaining beaten eggs over the potatoes and pat down to make sure everything is even.
+Add the remaining beaten eggs over the potatoes and pat down with a spatula to make sure everything is even.

 - Carefully – using oven mitts – move the cast iron skillet to the oven and bake for 20 minutes until the egg is cooked through.